sedg-jss/edc-web/README.md

 <h1> Edc-web </h1>

-This contains the code to navbar and carousel of the website .
+Contains the code for the main website of the E-cell of Jss Noida.